-- Register for an AAMC account and access Careers in Medicine®, a great resource during medical school as you prepare for your career.
+- Access AAMC Careers in Medicine®, a great resource during medical school as you prepare for your career.

 - Join a SOM student organization specialty interest group.